 Other Changes in Allocation: Parents and coaches should be aware that, at times, changes in allocation may be necessary due to extenuating circumstances.
 Examples include but, are not limited to; ice plant failure, tournaments, special events, Zamboni breakdowns, makeup league games, playoffs and Provincial playdowns (late January until the end of March).

-A permit is required any time you play a tournament or exhibition game that is NOT in St. Albert.
+A permit is required any time you attend a tournament or host an exhibition game.
 It is a way to track all travel for sanctioned exhibition games and tournaments as well as for Hockey Canada Insurance purposes.
 You do not need permit for regular season play.